Weekend Campouts - Troop 86

 We encourage the scouts to enjoy the sights and each other’s company while traveling to and from our campsite.
 That said, Scouts are welcome to use smartphones and similar devices during travel to help make the time pass a bit faster.

-Generally speaking, we have a general “No Electronics” rule at camp.
-Once we arrive at camp, Scouts are strongly encouraged to “unplug”, as this makes a huge impact in maximizing the overall camping experience.
-Simply put, this means Scouts should put away smartphones when they arrive at camp, until they return home.
+Generally speaking, we have a “No Electronics” rule at camp.
+Once we arrive at camp, Scouts are strongly encouraged to “unplug”, as this makes a huge impact towards maximizing the overall camping experience.

 A Scout is TRUSTWORTHY, and therefore we trust that Scouts will adhere to these guidelines on their own.
 If electronic usage becomes an issue, we will safely store all devices in the trailer while at camp.
 Scouts that will struggle with the urge to use their phones at camp are encouraged to simplify the situation for themselves by leaving their phone at home.